Free Guide: How to Get Administrators On Board With School Recycling

 A good place to begin is by setting up a meeting with the principal.
 The goal of the first meeting is, in part, selling the value of recycling.
 But the greater part is learning how to make it happen.

-Find a sample email to the principal in the printable guide below.
-Use it as a starting point to reach out and set up a meeting.
+An email to de principal can be a good starting point to reach out and set up a meeting.
 Then, explore these key questions with your school leader, and communicate that you’re a partner in this process.

 A Conversation With Your Principal